pilotak/homeassistant-mikrotik-api/README.md

 You can find this integration in a store.

 ## Install manually
-You need to clone this repo to the root folder of your configuration, file tree should look like this:
+You need to copy `mikrotik` folder from this repo to the `custom_components` folder in the root of your configuration, file tree should look like this:
 ```
 └── ...
 └── configuration.yaml
 └── secrects.yaml
 └── custom_components
-    └── mikotik
+    └── mikrotik
         └── __init__.py
         └── manifest.json
         └── services.yaml
 ```

+>__Note__: if the `custom_components` directory does not exist, you need to create it.